1. Consider your needs

 The latest appliances can save you both time and money thanks to their energy efficient programs and short cycle times.

 Dryers have come a long way too – no longer the energy guzzlers they once were, you can now find models with up to a 10-star energy rating.
 Heat-pump dryers are the most energy-efficient and gentlest on clothes.
 They cost more to buy than condenser or traditional vented dryers, but you’ll reap the savings in running costs.
+It is important to consider which dryer you will be using before designing your laundry, as not all dryers can be wall-mounted so you may need to allow for extra space in your laundry plan.

 5. Include plenty of functional storage